 Since 2014 the APEC “Healthy Women, Healthy Economies” (HWHE) initiative has been working on a public-private partnership basis across three APEC working groups – the Policy Partnership on Women and the Economy (PPWE), Health Working Group (HWG), and Human Resources Development Working Group (HRDWG) – to improve women’s health so women can join, thrive, and rise in the workforce.
 Merck, as the primary HWHE private sector partner, co-chaired development of the 2015 HWHE Policy Toolkit, which details the issues, actions, and implementing elements for improving women’s health across five pillars: workplace health and safety; health access and awareness; work-life balance; sexual and reproductive health; and gender-based violence.

 HWHE has found that sex-disaggregated data and gender based research and analysis is lacking.
 Policy makers, business leaders and others do not have adequate data and evidence to draw from to identify gender-specific interventions appropriate for their economies and organizations.
-To spotlight and spur much-needed data and evidence, Chile, along with Merck’s support, is working to create an annual prize recognizing research that enables policy makers, business leaders, and others to identify and implement measures to improve women’s health in APEC economies so women can join and rise in the workforce.
+To spotlight and spur much-needed data and evidence, Chile, along with Merck’s support, has created an annual prize recognizing research that enables policy makers, business leaders, and others to identify and implement measures to improve women’s health in APEC economies so women can join and rise in the workforce.

 The winner of the prize will win USD $20,000, while the 2 runners-up will win USD $5,000 each.
 If the winner or runner up is from government then the prize money will be given instead to HealthyWomen (a women’s health not-for-profit).
 Alternatively, the winner or runners-up may designate a not-for-profit entity to receive the prize money.
 Please attribute the research to all involved in its making, but only one individual may be nominated and eligible to receive the prize money and present the research in Chile.